nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 The command displays the key pair or certificate information from the domain in the bellow sections:

+- `processCertificates` - information about certificates used by each database process identified by `startId`.
+- `processTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) for each database process identified by `startId`.
 - `serverCertificates` - information about certificates used by each AP identified by `serverId`.
-- `serverTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) by each AP identified by `serverId`.
+- `serverTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) for each AP identified by `serverId`.
-- `processCertificates` - information about certificates used by each database process identified by `startId`.
-- `processTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) by each database process identified by `startId`.
 - `trustedCertificates` - information about trusted certificates in the domain identified by `alias`.

 Example output: